 M · 01Why case studies are anonymized

-Behavioral health growth work often involves sensitive markets, competitive positioning, and private operating details.
+Marketing operations work often involves sensitive operating details, competitive positioning, internal processes, and private data.
 Ashfield keeps client identities private while still showing the work, context, and movement that can be evaluated safely.

 M · 02What SEO metrics can show